 FOSS (Free and Open Source Software) - software subject to one or more licenses that meet the Open Source Definition published by the Open Source Initiative (OpenSource.org) or the Free Software Definition (published by the Free Software Foundation) or similar license.

-FOSS Liaison - a designated person who is assigned to receive external FOSS inquires.
+FOSS Liaison - a designated person who is assigned to receive input from the FOSS community.

 Identified Licenses - a set of FOSS licenses identified as a result of following an appropriate method of identifying such licenses.